nzhao925/nzhao925.github.io/index.md

 <img class="profile-picture" src="nzhao.jpeg">

-I am an associate professor of economics at the Research Institute of Economics and Management (RIEM), Southwestern University of Finance and Economics (SWUFE), Chengdu China.
+I am an Associate Professor of Economics (with tenure) at the [Research Institute of Economics and Management (RIEM)](https://riem.swufe.edu.cn/), [Southwestern University of Finance and Economics (SWUFE)](https://www.swufe.edu.cn/), Chengdu China.
 I am also a [member of the Human Capital and Economic Opportunity (HCEO) "Inequality: Measurement, Interpretation, and Policy" working group (MIP)](https://hceconomics.uchicago.edu/people/naibao-zhao) at the University of Chicago.

-My broad research field is empirical microeconomics that integrates economic theory with empirical evidence by using rigorous econometric analysis to study policy-relevant questions.
+My broad research field is empirical microeconomics which integrates economic theory with empirical evidence by using rigorous econometric analysis to study policy-relevant questions.
 In particular, my research covers a wide range of topics in empirical IO, household finance, and labor economics.<br/>

 <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher) -->